civiccc/dock/README.md

 It will ask for your sudo password only if necessary.

+### Docker for Mac

+If you are using Docker for Mac, you need to add `/usr/local/bin` to the list of mountable directories.
+This allows Dock to mount itself within the container so you can recursively execute scripts with Dock shebang lines without created nested Dock containers.

 ## Getting Started

 You can try out Dock against the Dock repository itself to get a feel for how it works.

+**WARNING**: This will start a privileged container on your machine (in order to start a Docker daemon within the container, it needs extended privileges).
+Proceed at your own risk.

 ```bash
 git clone git://github.com/brigade/dock